maryamhb/bioelectronics-hub/docs/publications.md

 ---

-### <a href="https://link.springer.com/article/10.1186/s42234-024-00148-3" target="_blank">Bioelectronic Medicine for Neurorehabilitation</a>
+### <a href="https://link.springer.com/article/10.1186/s42234-024-00148-3" target="_blank">A Multi-Channel Stimulator with an Active Electrode Array Implant for Vagal-Cardiac Neuromodulation Studies</a>
-*Bioelectronic Medicine*, 2024
+*Bioelectronic Medicine*, Vol. 10, 2024

-A comprehensive overview of bioelectronic approaches in neurorehabilitation and therapeutic applications.
+**Co-authors:** Liu F, Wu Y, Neshatvar N, Zhang J, Zinno C, Demosthenous A

+**DOI:** 10.1186/s42234-024-00148-3

+This collaborative paper demonstrates successful pre-clinical validation of a complete implantable vagal nerve interface system.
+As a key contributor to the electronic design and pre-clinical deployment, this work bridges laboratory innovation with medical-grade implementation for the EU-funded NeuHeart project.
+The research addresses autonomic disconnection in heart transplant recipients, showcasing bioelectronics' potential for restoring physiological feedback where pharmaceutical interventions prove inadequate.
+The publication evidences capability for clinical translation and interdisciplinary collaboration across engineering, neuroscience, and cardiovascular medicine.

 ---